Welcometo Critical Distance

 Accessibility

-Critical Distance is located in Suite 122 on the ground floor at 401 Richmond, a wheelchair accessible building with ramps at both Richmond Street doors, and an accessible washroom on every level.
-The gallery is equipped with automatic doors, exhibitions are designed with mobility in mind, and we commission audio description for all core programs.
-Updates on any additional measures we develop in relation to specific artworks or events will be posted as it becomes available.
-For any questions or more information, subscribe to our newsletter or follow us on Instagram for updates as they happen.
-For more information on the exhibition, artists, and our organization, visit our website or contact us at info@criticaldistance.ca.
+We are located in Suite 122 on the ground floor at 401 Richmond, a wheelchair accessible building with ramps at both Richmond Street doors, and an accessible washroom on every level.
+Our space is equipped with an automatic door, and exhibitions are designed with access in mind.
+We commission audio description for core programs, and updates on any additional measures we develop in relation to specific audiences, artworks, or events will be posted as it becomes available.
+For questions or more information, subscribe to our newsletter or follow us on Instagram for updates as they happen.

 Featured Programs